vustac/dse/scripts/README.md

 **-h** or **--help**    - print this help message.

 If no options are specified, it will behave as if the **-b** option was selected.

+This script is used to setup the environment for the DSE so that applications can be instrumented and run without a lot of effort.

 ### make.sh